Towards a more realistic evaluation of machine learning models for bearing fault diagnosis: Experimental results

 \subsection{PU dataset}

-The experiments conducted on the curated Paderborn University (PU) dataset revealed a significant generalization challenge, with model performance approaching that of a random classifier in both the time and frequency domains.
-Both input representations exhibited rapid overfitting, which necessitated adding a Dropout layer with a 90\% dropout rate before the output layer to regularize the model.

-The final evaluation results, presented in Table \ref{tab:pu-results} quantify the extent of the generalization challenge.
+The experiments conducted on the curated Paderborn University (PU) dataset revealed a significant generalization challenge for both time and frequency domains, whereas improved performance was observed when using the envelope spectrum.
+The final evaluation results, presented in Table \ref{tab:pu-results}, quantify the extent of the generalization challenge.
 The low mean scores and high standard deviations underscore the model's inability to consistently learn a robust fault signature from the limited training data.

 Our primary hypothesis for this poor performance is the limited component diversity in the curated training subset of naturally degraded bearings, especially when compared with the broader variability of the UORED-VAFCLS dataset (Table~\ref{tab:summary}).
 We first considered the possibility of model underfitting (i.e., insufficient model capacity), but this was ruled out, as the WDCNN consistently achieved near-perfect performance on the training partitions, demonstrating its ability to fit the available data.
 This observation leads us to conclude that the issue lies not with the model, but with the data itself.